drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/04-production-polish/03-rss-feeds.md

 chapter_id: 3
 module_title: "Production polish: SEO, social, feeds, analytics"
 chapter_title: "RSS feeds via `jekyll-feed` and giving readers a way to subscribe"
+chapter_summary: "Adds `jekyll-feed` for an Atom feed at `/feed.xml`, configures per-collection feeds, argues for full-content over excerpt-only on engineering blogs, and wires up autodiscovery plus a visible Subscribe link."
 ---

 # RSS Feeds via `jekyll-feed` and Giving Readers a Way to Subscribe